 District 8

-Appointment of Counsel in Criminal Cases
+Rule 8-1.
+Appointment of Counsel in Criminal and Juvenile Cases

-A. Purpose: This rule is to establish a process for the appointment of private attorneys to represent indigent defendants as provided in Neb.
-Rev. Stat. §§ 29-3901 to 29-3908.
+Rule 8-1.
+Appointment of Counsel in Criminal and Juvenile CasesA.
+Purpose: This rule is to establish a process for the appointment of private attorneys to represent indigent defendants in criminal cases as provided in Neb.
+Rev. Stat. §§ 29-3901 to 29-3908, as well as juveniles, young adults, and parents in juvenile cases as provided in the Nebraska Juvenile Code.

-B. Applicability: This rule shall not apply to criminal proceedings in which the Court appoints the Public Defender or the Nebraska Commission on Public Advocacy.
+B. Applicability: This rule shall not apply to proceedings in which the Court appoints the Public Defender or the Nebraska Commission on Public Advocacy.

-D. Court-Appointed Attorney List:
+C. Court-Appointed Attorney List:

-E. Method of Selection From Court-Appointed List:
+D. Method of Selection From Court-Appointed Attorney List:

 (1) The Court will generally attempt to appoint attorneys from the court-appointed attorney list on a rotational basis, subject to the Court’s sole discretion to make exceptions due to: